 ELLSWORTH — Jake Hackett has spent hours contemplating how a 2020 high school softball season might have unfolded.

 This time a year ago, Hackett, the head coach of the Ellsworth softball team, was still holding out hope that the spring season, which had yet to be officially canceled, could still take place.
-Even when the chances of a season were dashed, Hackett still wanted a general idea of what might have been and what that meant for the program’s future.
+Even when those hopes were dashed, Hackett still wanted a general idea of what might have been and what that meant for the program’s future.

 “It was difficult, but mentally, I feel like I took that step,” Hackett said.
 “I went through that season, played it out in my head and tried to figure out, in theory, what would have happened with what players I had and how I thought they would have developed.”